learn-co-curriculum/dsc-spark-dataframes/README.md

 One difference you'll notice immediately, which has been pointed out a couple times in this lesson already, is that a Spark DataFrame loads lazily but a pandas DataFrame does not.
-Therefore if we just type the name of the variable we see at least a preview of the pandas data, but no preview of the Spark data.
+Therefore if you just type the name of the variable you see at least a preview of the pandas data, but no preview of the Spark data.

 ### Attributes